pallavkumarjha/pariksha/README.md

 ## Key Points

-1. Login through any emailID and password .
+1. Login through any email ID and password .
 There is no validation on the same.
 2. App to be run in production mode.

 ## Functionalites